mendix/docs/content/en/docs/appstore/modules/saml.md

 * set **Custom Prepare In-Session Authentication microflow** to `CustomPrepareInSessionAuthentication`
 * set **Custom Evaluate In-Session Authentication microflow** to `CustomEvaluateInSessionAuthentication`

 The `CustomPrepareInSessionAuthentication` microflow sets up specific data in the current user session so that it can be recovered after the SAML in-session authentication flow returns to the app.
-The microflow can use the context information that is passed via the ‘on’ query parameter.
+The microflow can use the context information that is passed via the `on` query parameter.

 The `CustomEvaluateInSessionAuthentication` microflow implements the logic that handles the authentication details of the in-session authentication.
 The SAML SSO module comes with an empty default `EvaluateInSessionAuthentication` flow, which can be enhanced to combine information from the original session with information received in the assertion from the in-session authentication..